Etiologies of Hemoptysis

-Patients with a negative chest X-ray should undergo a MDCT/A plus bronchoscopy study to identify the cause of bleeding.
-If the cause of bleeding is treatable by surgery, i.e. adenomas, other tumors, arteriovenous malformations, surgery should be offered.
+Patients with a negative chest X-ray should undergo an MDCT/A plus bronchoscopy study to identify the cause of bleeding.
+If the cause of bleeding is treatable by surgery, i.e. adenomas, other tumors, and arteriovenous malformations, then surgery should be offered.

-Patients with no identifiable cause of hemoptysis, cryptogenic hemoptysis, should be monitored for recurrent episodes.
+Patients with no identifiable cause of hemoptysis and cryptogenic hemoptysis should be monitored for recurrent episodes.
 If they are smokers, they should be encouraged to stop smoking as soon as possible.